astronomer/docs/astro/develop-project.md

 import Tabs from ‘@theme/Tabs’;
 import TabItem from ‘@theme/TabItem’;

 An Astro project contains all of the files necessary to test and run DAGs in a local Airflow environment and on Astro.
-This guide contains information about how to add or modify files in your Astro project and apply changes.
-It includes how to:
+This guide provides information about how to add and organize Astro project files, including:

 - Add DAGs
 - Add Python and OS-level packages